MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/what-is-phone-system-in-office-365/create-a-phone-system-call-queue.md

 ![Número 4](../images/sfbcallout4.png)<br/><br/>**Cuando una llamada agota el tiempo de espera**: puede elegir lo que sucede con las llamadas cuando alcanzan el límite establecido en el ajuste **Cuánto tiempo puede esperar una llamada en la cola**:
 * **Desconectar**: la llamada se desconectará.
 * **Reenviar esta llamada a** Cuando se selecciona esta opción, tendrá estas opciones:
   * **Person in your company** An Online user with a **Phone System** license and be enabled for Enterprise Voice or have Calling Plans.
 You can set it up so the person calling in can be sent to voicemail.
-To do this, select a **Person in your company** and set this person to have their calls forwarded directly to voicemail. </br><br/>  Para obtener información acerca de las licencias necesarias para el correo de voz, vea [Configurar el correo de voz de Sistema telefónico](/microsoftteams/set-up-phone-system-voicemail).
+To do this, select a **Person in your company** and set this person to have their calls forwarded directly to voicemail. </br><br/>  Para obtener información acerca de las licencias necesarias para el correo de voz, vea [Configurar el correo de voz en la nube](/microsoftteams/set-up-phone-system-voicemail).

     > [!Note]
     > Los usuarios alojados en implementaciones locales no se admite el uso de Lync Server 2010.<br/>